pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 **SELF-RAG** [2] trains models to monitor their reasoning via special "reflection tokens" (retrieve/no-retrieve, relevance, support), making retrieval on-demand and behavior controllable at inference.
 The model selectively allocates effort and checks claim support before proceeding, tying thinking to metacognition.
 We apply this concept by monitoring LLM reasoning through natural language confidence scores and providing additional context when confidence is low.

-While ample research exists on thinking in LLMs, natural language confidence scores remain underexplored.
-As conversational interfaces and agent-to-agent communication grow, this information becomes crucial for building trust and enabling agents to exchange context like humans do.
+As conversational interfaces and agent-to-agent communication grow, knowing when to add additional  information becomes crucial for building trust and enabling agents to exchange context like humans do.

 # Problem Formulation